ArtFXDev/silex-doc/docs/td/Silex/Actions/bundle.md

 ## Steps :

-<u>Step 1</u> :
-The bundle finds all references in the selected scene
+1. The bundle finds all references in the selected scene.

-<u>Step 2</u> :
-References are copied, one by one, into the export folder (By default, this folder will be created aside the scene), if a referenced file has references of its own, they will go through the same process.
+2. References are copied, one by one, into the export folder (By default, this folder will be created aside the scene), if a referenced file has references of its own, they will go through the same process.
 If a reference is not part of the pipeline file structure, or doesn't follow the same naming convention, the copied file will be renamed with a **Hashed** version.

-<u>Step 3</u> :
-References are repathed in the original scene with an environnement variable, **BUNDLE_ROOT** to the new location.
+3. References are repathed in the original scene with an environnement variable, **BUNDLE_ROOT** to the new location.

-<u>Step 4</u> :
-The scene is copied in the export folder.
+4. The scene is copied in the export folder.

 ## Warning :